rajeshwarpatlolla/ionic-datepicker/README.md

 ##Introduction:

 This is an `ionic-datepicker` bower component, which can be used in any Ionic framework's application.
+No additional plugins required for this component.

 [View Demo](http://rajeshwarpatlolla.github.io/DatePickerForIonicFramework/demo/ "Demo")